Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Project Components and Observational Facilities

 Additionally, we looked for systematic differences in absolute wavelength calibration between redshifts from literature and redshifts from our SNIFS and FOCAS spectra.
 We observed 24 galaxies with redshifts available in HyperLEDA using SNIFS, and 4 using FOCAS.
 Five of our SNIFS spectra had insufficient SNR and are not included in this analysis.
 The 19 remaining spectra yielded redshifts within about 100 km s$^{-1}$ of their HyperLEDA values, with a few exceptions.
 We measure five galaxies to have redshifts several hundred km s$^{-1}$ greater than their literature values.
 In descending order of discrepancy, these galaxies are PGC 40363, 4579, 29889, 13428, and 1033041, shown in the right side of Fig. \ref{fig:snifs_abs_cal}.
 These galaxies include early and late-type morphologies, emission and absorption spectra, and their colours are not at the extremes of the 19 galaxy sample.
 The only unifying theme is that HyperLEDA sources the PGC 40363, 4579, and 13428 from relatively older sources \citep{eastmond78, sakai94, thoraval99}, whereas PGC 29889 and 1033041 have more recent measurements, such as those from SDSS or 6dF.
 HyperLEDA aggregates and weights various sources, which should privilege more accurate observations, but these galaxies have only been spectroscopically observed once or twice before our observations with SNIFS.
 It is unclear why our measured redshifts are uniformly greater than their literature values.
 Disregarding these five exceptions, the average difference between the SNIFS-derived and HyperLEDA redshifts is $\sim$27 km s$^{-1}$ with a standard deviation of $\sim$48 km s$^{-1}$.
 Including them, the average and standard deviation rise to $\sim$81 and $\sim$102 km s$^{-1}$ respectively.
 We subtract $\sim$27 km s$^{-1}$ from our SNIFS-derived redshifts and interpret the $\sim$48 km s$^{-1}$ standard deviation as a rough confirmation of the previously identified $\sim$45 km s$^{-1}$ uncertainty.
 We also note that redshifts in HyperLEDA that have not been verified through repeated observations could benefit from additional measurements.

 We note that galaxies in larger groups will have an additional velocity term due to intracluster dynamics, and that using the group redshift would likely probe large-scale flows more robustly, as done in \citet{peterson22}.
 However, pursuing spectroscopic observations for all members of an associated group would reduce the number of \sneia{} host galaxies we could observe.
-We note that our analysis will benefit from future large spectroscopic surveys such as DESI \citep{desi22}.
+We note that our analysis will benefit from future large spectroscopic surveys such as the Multi-Object Spectroscopy of Transient Hosts survey \citep[MOST Hosts;][]{soumagnac24} Dark Energy Spectroscopic Instrument \citep[DESI;][]{desi22}.

-All redshift uncertainties are converted to uncertainties in distance modulus via the distance-redshift relation for an empty universe presented in \citet{kessler09}:
+All redshift uncertainties are converted to uncertainties in distance modulus via the distance-redshift relation for an empty universe presented in \citet{kessler09sdss}:

 Different cosmological models produce negligible differences in $\sigma^z_\mu$, which is already subdominant compared to other sources of uncertainty in the distance modulus.